tymyrddin/purple/source/docs/incident-response/metrics.md

 Was coordination between functions genuine or procedural?
 A communications lead who receives updates but does not shape decisions has been looped in without being integrated.
 The difference shows up in the exercise: when external communications pressure arrives, does the communications function have the situational picture to respond, or do they need to ask questions that would already have been answered had they been in the loop?

-[Satir's framing](../foundations/organisational-development/satir-core.md) is useful here.
+[The survival-stances framing](../foundations/organisational-development/satir-core.md) is useful here.
 An exercise where everyone performed their roles correctly but nobody named the decision that mattered has produced procedural compliance rather than capability.
 The debrief is where this becomes visible.

 ## Tracking improvement over time